schowdhury8/PotatoChips/README.md

 # Methodology
 We will find the worst-case value(across the diagonal) for each matrix starting from a size 1000x1000 to 10,000x10,000 in increments of 100.
 This will be done 100 times for each matrix to represent 100 trials.
 The change in the length of the matrix will be the only variable of the experiment.
 The runtimes for each matrix will be averaged and then plotted on a graph with the correlating length of the matrix.

 ![Graph](graphs/chart.png)

+# Conclusions
+The data does not look completely linear.
+There are many fluctuations in the graph possibly due to problems with memory allocations.